bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     To update your local environment, use
     ``conda env update -f environment.yml``.
 Updating your local environment is necessary whenever the dependencies in ``environment.yml`` change.
-This can happen when the file is updated in the main Bokeh repository or when you switch branches to work on different issues, for example.
+This can happen when the environment file is updated in the main Bokeh repository or when you switch branches to work on different issues, for example.

 To learn more about creating and managing conda environments, see `Managing environments`_ in the `Conda documentation`_.